 However, when candida is allowed to grow out of control, things can get messy in the gut environment.
 It’s estimated that around 70% of the population suffers from candida overgrowth, known as candidiasis, though the mainstream medical community rarely addresses this problem.

 Instead, many doctors are prone to just prescribe a pill or three to give temporary relief to the symptoms that brought the patient to their office in the first place.
-This “bandaid-fix” approach is might work temporarily, but does nothing to actually help patients correct the root problem.
+This “bandaid-fix” approach is might work temporarily, but it's important to address diet as well to get to the root of the problem.

 Some common symptoms of candida are: